Social Justice/Public Interest Concentration Affiliated Faculty

 B.A.
 1999, Loyola University

-Professor Franks is the author of The Cult of the Constitution: Guns, Speech, and the Internet (Stanford University Press, forthcoming 2018).
-Her legal scholarship has appeared in publications such as the Harvard Law Review, the California Law Review, and the UCLA Law Review.
-She has also authored numerous articles for the popular press, including the Atlantic, the Guardian, TIME Magazine, and the Huffington Post.
-Professor Franks has delivered over 70 lectures to a range of audiences in the U.S. and internationally, including law schools, domestic violence organizations, law firms, and tech companies.
+Professor Franks is the author of The Cult of the Constitution: Our Deadly Devotion to Guns and Free Speech (Stanford Press, 2019).
+Her scholarship has appeared in the Harvard Law Review, California Law Review, and UCLA Law Review, among others.
+She has also authored numerous articles for the popular press, including the Atlantic, the Guardian, and TIME Magazine.
+Professor Franks has delivered more than a hundred lectures to a range of audiences in the U.S. and internationally, including law schools, domestic violence organizations, law firms, and tech companies.
+Professor Franks was named a member of the American Law Institute in October 2018 and is an Affiliate Fellow of the Yale Law School Information Society Project (ISP).